HenrikBengtsson/future/OVERVIEW.md

 [1] 3.14
 ```

-Note how the future is unresolved until the point where we as for its value (which also means that a lazy future many never be resolved).
+In this case the future is unresolved until the point where we ask for its value (which also means that a lazy future may never be resolved).

 ### Future evaluation and promises